GA-repos/HTML-and-CSS/readme.md

 ```bash
 touch ~/wdi/sandbox/html-and-css/style.css
 ```
-> notice, this is an absolute path, if you're in the `html-and-css` directory you can just `touch style.css`
+> Notice: this is an absolute path.
+If you're in the `html-and-css` directory you can just `touch style.css`

 Then we will add a line to our HTML linking the stylesheet.